Minijump/Anti_Food_waste_app/Build_db/README.md

 ### Create table Commands
 To create the commands history I used the favourite recipe of each client, a random factor, and tf-idf on the recipe's summary and instructions.
-In other word each client was 'exposed' to each recipes, the more this recipe was similar to his favourite one the more the command had a chance to be added.
+In other word each client was 'exposed' to each recipes, the more this recipe was similar to his favourite one the more the command had a chance to be added. [create_commands](create_commands.ipynb)

 In the end I had about 1000 recipes, 1235 ingredients, 10000 users and 600000 commands.
 These numbers can change due to random factors